 This unit provides an overview of the financial system, and the role of financial markets and financial institutions in it.
 It also discusses the functions of the Reserve Bank of India, commercial banks and gives an overview of the International Financial System.

-- Discuss the functions performed by a financial system - Explain the role of financial market and financial institutions - Describe the primary, secondary markets in equities and other securities and government securities markets in India - Describe the functions of various All India Development Banks and Investment Institutions in India - Identify the functions of the RBI and Commercial banks - Outline the financial sector reforms introduced in India - Discuss the concept of Payment banks and Small banks - Describe the structure of International Financial System - Trace the evolution of International Monetary System - Outline the various International Financial Institutions and Instruments
+11.2 functions performed by a financial system ?
+Explain the role of financial market and financial institutions ?
+Describe the primary, secondary markets in equities and other securities and government securities markets in India ?
+Describe the functions of various the RBI and Commercial banks ?
+Outline the financial sector reforms introduced in India ?
+Discuss the concept of Payment banks and Small banks ?
+Describe the structure of International Financial System ?
+Trace the evolution of International Monetary System ?
+Outline the various International Financial Institutions and Instruments 11.3